- 01 The Disk Is Write Protected

 The Bottom Line

-On this page, we explained what is "Current Read-only State Yes" error is and how did this error happen to your storage devices.
-To fix this issue, we collected 4 useful tools to help you out, including changing the physical switch side, changing the Registry key number, using a write-protection removal tool, and running the Diskpart command to remove the Read-only yes to no.
+On this page, we explained the "Current Read-only State Yes" error and how this error happen to your storage devices.
+To fix this issue, we collected four useful tools to help you, including changing the physical switch side, changing the Registry key number, using a write-protection removal tool, and running the Diskpart command to remove the Read-only yes to no.

 In order to make your device 100% secure for saving files again, we also suggest you format and reset the device to NTFS (for external, internal hard drive), FAT32, or exFAT (for USB, SD card) with the help of EaseUS partition manager software.